Skip to Content

 Total Time: 32 minutes

-This quick rise pizza dough is made with rapid acting yeast and all-purpose flour.
+This homemade quick rise pizza dough is made with standard pantry ingredients.
 Pizza night can happen any night of the week without planning ahead!

 Ingredients